Vokerlee/How-to-create-EXE-file/README.md

 };
 ```

-This structure (`IMAGE_THUNK_DATA32`) stores the info about import-function (its name address).
-This array is used for `OriginalFirstThunk` in `IMAGE_IMPORT_DESCRIPTOR`.
+This structure (`IMAGE_THUNK_DATA32`) stores the info about import-function (its name addresses or simply addresses).
+This array (its elemeents) is used for `OriginalFirstThunk` in `IMAGE_IMPORT_DESCRIPTOR` array.

 After considered array we should write all the names of imported functions in the following format:
 * Hint (function serial number)
 * "function_name"
 * "/0"

 And at the end we should write the same array, as we have already written: `IMAGE_THUNK_DATA32`.
-But now it is necessary for `FirstThunk`, this time such thunk-table will be filled while loading the program into memory, so it can be empty, but it is better to duplicate before written array.
+But now it is necessary for `FirstThunk`, this time such thunk-table will be filled while loading the program into memory (so all the addresses that we fill here can be changed while using the program).
+And the elements of this array are the addresses, which we have already used to call functions from dll!
+So it is the array of addresses, which are addresses of all functions from dll file we want to use.

 And the last part is writing `.dll` name: `"dllname.dll\0"`.